 In February 2020, the City entered into a Master Development Agreement with RedLeaf.
 As a Master Developer and partner with forward-thinking public entities such as cities and educational campuses, RedLeaf is known for creating vibrant, amenity-rich mixed-use communities.
 RedLeaf's developments in Central Texas include serving as the master developer and partner with Austin Community College in a public-private partnership for the redevelopment of Highland Mall in Austin, co-developer for La Frontera Plaza in Round Rock, and master developer for the City of Austin Planning and Development Center in Highland.
 In addition, prior to forming RedLeaf, Founder and Principal Matt Whelan was responsible for the $2 billion Mueller Redevelopment while working for Catellus Development Corporation.

 The Realignment of Bell Boulevard

 The realignment of Bell Boulevard is the critical path forward for the project.
-Before construction of the Bell District can begin in early 2022, the City must finish realigning a section of Bell Boulevard/U.S. Highway 183 from Buttercup Creek Boulevard/Brushy Creek Road to just north of Park Street.
-The realignment of this section will open a large swath of land for development of the Bell District.
-Utility relocation work began along the section of road in January 2020, enabling the road construction to start in summer 2020.
-Road realignment construction is underway and is expected to last through 2021.
+Before the construction of the Bell District, the City needed to realign a section of Bell Boulevard/U.S. Highway 183 from Buttercup Creek Boulevard/Brushy Creek Road to just north of Park Street.
+The realignment of this section opened a large swath of land for development of the Bell District.
+Utility relocation work began along the section of the road in January 2020, enabling the road construction to start the summer of 2020.

 Comprehensive Plan Adopted